The Way Forward on Security

 Everything that is wrong with America’s economic security system can be fixed.

-Five policy changes are needed.
+Nine policy changes are needed.
 If we adopt them, we can cut unemployment and poverty by well over 50%.

 The starting point is work.
 The economic security system should primarily be work-based.
 It should make work available.
 It should make work pay.
 It should reduce obstacles to work.